-Applications will re-open towards the spring or summer of 2019.
-All applications must be made using the Cloisters application form which will be made available to download from our website.
+Applications for mini-pupillages in 2019 are now open.
+All applications must be made using the Cloisters application form link above.
 Please do not send additional documentation as this will not be considered.

-The deadline for mini-pupillage applications in 2019 is likely to be the end of summer 2019.
-Any applications received after the deadline will not be considered.
+The deadline for mini-pupillage applications is 31st August 2019.
+Any applications received after that date will not be considered.

-We aim to write to all applicants by mid-October 2019 to inform them whether or not their application has been successful.
+We aim to write to all applicants by the end of September 2019 to inform them whether or not their application has been successful.

-Mini-pupillages in 2019 will be held in October, November and December 2019.
-Applicants who are successful in obtaining a mini-pupillage and who are applying for pupillage via the 2020 Pupillage Gateway will be given priority to select the dates of their mini-pupillage so that they can incorporate this experience into their pupillage applications if they wish to do so.
+Mini-pupillages will be held in October, November and December.
+Applicants applying for pupillage via the 2020 Pupillage Gateway will be given priority so that they can incorporate this experience into their pupillage applications if they wish to do so.

 Any queries about the application process should be directed to email@example.com.